raganwald/braythwayt.com/_posts/2017-05-02-chris-and-trygve.md

 They serve as Rorschach inkblots: What we see in them is what we see in ourselves.
 And looking back, I saw myself getting better.

-So here I am today, and reflecting on that encounter with Chris Squire, I want to send out a big, public thank you to Trygve Lie and everyone who goes out of their way to be, well, nice.
+So here I am today, and reflecting on that encounter with Chris Squire, I want to send out a big, public thank you to Trygve and everyone who goes out of their way to be, well, nice.

 It isn't always obvious when you're helping someone get up off the ground to stand on their own two feet, but the help matters just the same.